Real Stories, Real Progress

 Different groups approach tobacco and nicotine with different goals in mind.

 • Government agencies aim to reduce smoking to lower healthcare costs and prolong lives.
 They also focus on preventing unintended consequences, such as safety risks, long-term health effects, addiction, and youth uptake.
 However, interpretations of the same scientific data can vary between countries.
+At the same time, tobacco products generate significant revenue that would be lost of people stopped smoking.
+Taken together, U.S. federal, state, and local tobacco taxes generate on the order of roughly $28 billion to more than $35 billion per year from tobacco product taxes.
+States that produce tobacco have lower taxes on tobacco products and as a result have more use of tobacco products and higher rates of tobacco related disease.

 • Vendors aim to promote their products and are often less focused on long-term public health consequences.
 Tobacco companies historically marketed cigarettes despite well-known health risks.
 Today, many reduced-risk nicotine products are manufactured by these same companies.
+Over 85% of vape products sold in the USA today have not met FDA requirements and are actually illegal for sale.

 Keeping these agendas in mind can help you stay grounded — and choose what’s best for you, not just what’s being promoted.